Last Updated on April 3, 2023 by Matt

 Cockpit, screen, and controls

-The scooter comes with the EY3 round LCD display, which is still the gold standard in the scooter world.
+The scooter is equipped with the EY3 round LCD display, considered the gold standard in the scooter world.
 The screen shows:

 - current speed